Sign In

 _______

 In the end, we understand how daunting, time-consuming, and frustrating pitching can be.
 Whether it is the right pitch but the wrong time, or vice versa, PR professionals understand that it is all about trying to make the most of an opportunity.
 Don’t forget, pitching is not a one-and-done process.
 Each pitch you send is an opportunity to build media relationships.
 Not sure how media relations fit in your work?
-Check out our media relations guide to learn about this key but overlooked aspect of being a PR professional.
+Check out our media relation guide to learn about this key but overlooked aspect of being a PR professional.

 If you have ever been curious about how journalists perceive pitches, be sure to subscribe to our podcast, Coffee with a Journalist.
 Each week, we sit down with journalists from your favorite outlets to discuss what pitches they respond best to, how they craft their stories, and much more!
 To start, check out our conversation with John Biggs, Editor in Chief at Gizmodo, where he discusses his past as a founding editor at TechCrunch, the changes in his pitch preferences, and his views on where journalism is heading.